lixi-ui/lixi-ui-vue/src/components/icon/doc/index.en-US.md

 ### SVG Icons collection

 :::tip
-This collection is updated after LxementPlus@1.0.2-beta.66(included), you can only use `el-icon` to wrap it after LxementPlus@1.0.2-beta.66(included), or directly use it without version constrains
+This collection is updated after LxementPlus@1.0.2-beta.66(included), you can only use `lx-icon` to wrap it after LxementPlus@1.0.2-beta.66(included), or directly use it without version constrains

 **You can use SVG icon in any version** as long as you install it